Mammary Gland Cancer in Dogs

 Lipid-rich carcinoma

-How common are these tumors?
+How common are breast tumors in dogs?

-the second heat cycle does not provide any advantage.
+cycle does not provide any advantage.

 Mammary tumors can develop either as a single mass or as multiple masses within the mammary gland.
 Dogs and cats